 At this stage you can find opportunities and learn what to leave behind as you move forward.

 What’s the one thing your business needs to nail this year?
 Identify key focus areas that align with your long-term strategy.
+This can be a theme, a metric, a cultural change, or a benchmark.

 Here are some ideas to spark inspiration:

 Different perspectives help create a realistic and achievable plan while fostering buy-in from the start.
 Collaboration is key to creating a plan that reflects the bigger picture.
+This fosters a shared company culture, giving your team insight into how goals and strategies are developed, instead of the traditional top-down approach.

 Your goals should flow naturally from your focus areas.
 Use frameworks like SMART goals or OKRs to make them specific, measurable, and actionable.